ocaml/RFCs/rfcs/mixed-atomicity-memory-model.md

 Program  P := i ↦ (F, e)
 ```

 Before the store type was `(a ↦ H ⊎ A ↦ (F, x))`: non-atomic locations were not bound to a single value but to a fuzzier history `H`, and atomic locations were bound to a frontier in addition to a value, which expresses synchronization / information transfer.
-We now get the worst of both worlds, `(l ↦ (F, H))`: we carry a frontier `F` for synchronization, which is the frontier of all past atomic writers, and we carry a history `H` that provides non-deterministic non-atomic reads.
+We now get the worst of both worlds, `(l ↦ (F, H))`: we carry a frontier `F` for synchronization, which is the frontier of all past atomic writers, and we carry a history `H` that provides non-deterministic reads after non-atomic writes.

 ### Minimal change